 Gardnerella vaginalis on its own won’t necessarily cause any symptoms, since it’s part of your normal vaginal flora.
 But in some cases, an alteration called dysbiosis can occur.
 In dysbiosis, there is an imbalance between the organisms of the vaginal flora that can lead to bacterial vaginosis.

-According to Harvard Health Publishing, bacterial vaginosis is the most common cause of abnormal vaginal odor and discharge.
-According to the Cleveland Clinic, symptoms of bacterial vaginosis can include:
+According to Harvard Health Publishing, symptoms of bacterial vaginosis can include:

 The symptoms caused by bacterial vaginosis are very similar to those caused by a wide range of STDs, and it can be difficult to differentiate between STDs without getting a test.
 Misdiagnosing an STD can lead to taking an incorrect treatment, which won’t be effective against the disease and will only increase antibiotic resistance.
 To prevent this, make sure you get tested for a variety of STDs — including bacterial vaginosis — if you ever develop non-specific symptoms of an STD.

-Gardnerella vaginalis is a type of bacteria that is normally part of the vaginal microbiota or microbiome (VMB).
-According to the book series Advances in experimental medicine and biology, the vaginal microbiota contains more than 200 bacterial species which are also influenced by genes, environmental and behavioral factors, and ethnic background.
+Gardnerella vaginalis is a type of bacteria, the vaginal microbiota contains more than 200 bacterial species which are also influenced by genes, environmental and behavioral factors, and ethnic background.

 Gardnerella vaginalis isn’t a disease itself, but it plays a role in the development of a condition called bacterial vaginosis (BV).
 G. vaginalis isn’t considered to be the main cause of the disease, though.
 Instead, it’s a manifestation of an imbalance in the vaginal flora that leads to these symptoms.